 1. On Running Weather Running Jacket

-On Running continues to be the gold standard when it comes to any kind of running gear — and that’s undoubtedly the cast with their Weather Jacket.
+On Running continues to be the gold standard when it comes to any kind of running gear — and that’s undoubtedly the case with their Weather Jacket.
 Each and every element of its design has been carefully considered to help runners maximize their runs, no matter the weather: the hood is a cap-design that won’t slide around (even in the rain), the jacket folds into itself for easy and breezy portability and the pockets are big enough for you to store your essentials in while out and about.
 Furthermore, the construction is durable enough to keep up with the most intense of runs; the technical Japanese fabrics offer top-tier ventilation and breathability, while the stretch-polyamide allows for extra protection.
 In short, you won’t want to take a step outside without it.

-4. lululemon Fast and Free Running Jacket
+4. Lululemon Fast and Free Running Jacket

-5. Adidas Supernova Tokyo Running Jacket
+9. Adidas Supernova Tokyo Running Jacket

 Those looking to stand out on their run (whether for safety reasons or just to look cool) should check out this running jacket from Adidas.
 Perhaps in reference to its vibrant hue, the Supernova running jacket is cut from the same cloth as many of these other jackets: a soft yet durable, water-resistant outer provides solid protection when running in the elements.
 And with plenty of good portability (it folds into its own pocket for handy storage), it’ll be easy to pack and keep on your person should things take a turn.

-6. Salomon Fast Wing Running Jacket
+10. Salomon Fast Wing Running Jacket

-7. Nike Windrunner Running Jacket
+11. Nike Windrunner Running Jacket

 Nike has long straddled the line between function and fashion, so this Windrunner jacket fittingly falls directly between both.
-With a dynamic color scheme nestled in between a striking chevron pattern, it’ll be a jacket that you’ll wear out at night just as much as you wear it to run.
-However, just because its fashionable doesn’t mean it lacks on the technical details: A water-repellent finish will keep you dry, the mesh back vent adds breathability and the light nylon won’t make you overheat.
+With a dynamic color scheme nestled in between a striking Chevron-like pattern, it’ll be a jacket that you’ll wear out at night just as much as you wear it to run.
+However, just because it’s fashionable doesn’t mean it lacks the technical details: A water-repellent finish will keep you dry, the mesh back vent adds breathability and the light nylon won’t make you overheat.

-8. Patagonia Houdini Air Running Jacket
+12. Patagonia Houdini Air Running Jacket

-BEST FOR TRANSTIONAL WEATHER
+BEST FOR TRANSITIONAL WEATHER

 Just because it starts to get colder doesn’t mean you can’t get out and get in a good run.
 It does make it harder to get motivated to do so, though.
 However, Patagonia’s Houdini Air running jacket at least makes that a little bit more tolerable of a proposition.
-The lightweight nylon and polyester blend will provide a nice level of warmth that’s easy to lay over layers, while other features like a hood and water-repellent nylon makes it so you’re ready for whatever else nature has in store for you that day.
+The lightweight nylon and polyester blend will provide a nice level of warmth that’s easy to put over layers, while other features like a hood and water-repellent nylon make it so you’re ready for whatever else nature has in store for you that day.